-A screening program of two films that contain portions of, or are inspired by, government propaganda.
-The screening is followed by a discussion with the artists on their connection to the original works and how their re-contextualization can both excavate suppressed histories for new audiences, and also further blur the line between truth and fiction.
+A screening program of two films that contained portions of, or wereninspired by, government propaganda.
+The screening was followed by a discussion with the artists on their connection to the original works and how their re-contextualization could both excavate suppressed histories for new audiences, and also further blur the line between truth and fiction.

 Mariam Ghani screened selections from her upcoming documentary What We Left Unfinished, the mostly true story of five unfinished feature films from the Communist era in Afghanistan (1978-1991).
 By looking at a period when films were weaponized by political regimes and filmmakers became targets for opposition attacks, What We Left Unfinished asks: if nations are fictional inventions, can fiction films reinvent them?

 The Pink Detachment (2015) is Jen Liu‘s reinterpretation of The Red Detachment of Women (1970), a Model Opera ballet from China’s Cultural Revolution.
-In the original, a peasant girl joins an all-female military detachment, takes revenge on her despotic landlord, and produces Revolution.
+In the original, a peasant girl joined an all-female military detachment, took revenge on her despotic landlord, and produced Revolution.
 Can such a fraught archival document be re-motivated, beyond kitsch?
 This piece proposes that re-motivation is possible, but only through major revision.

 Mariam Ghani is an artist, writer, and filmmaker.
 Her work looks at places and moments where social, political, and cultural structures take on visible forms.
 Notable exhibitions and screenings include Documenta 13, the Liverpool and Sharjah Biennials, the Dhaka Art Summit, the Rotterdam Film Festival, the Secession in Vienna, the CCCB in Barcelona, Garage in Moscow, the Saint Louis Art Museum, the National Gallery in DC, and the Queens Museum, Met Breuer, MoMA and Guggenheim in New York.
 She has received a number of awards, grants and fellowships, most recently from Creative Capital, the Center for Constitutional Rights, and the New York Public Library.
 She teaches at Bennington College.